naupaka/URen-et-al-Xylariaceae-scripts/README.md

 For each terminal taxon in the tree, the final number of isolates found under each category were saved in a csv file (e.g., `METADATA_forTree.csv`).
 In this file the first column contains the terminal taxon name as it is in the tree file (i.e., isolate rep), the second column is the taxon name as it should appear in the figure.
 Columns with Arnold are totals for isolates collected in surveys of 5 North American sites.
 All other columns are for previously published taxa.

 `METADATA_forTree.csv` does not contain sporocarp information gleaned from the literature or online resources.
+Some errors were discovered in proofs and fixed in Illustrator prior to publication.
+Please refer to Figure 2 in the manuscript for the most up-to-date metadata information.

 ## 04-make-phylogeny

 The script `plot_for_phylogeny.R` (written by Naupaka Zimmerman) was takes two **input** files: one including the **metadata in csv format** (e.g., `METADATA_forTree.csv`) to plot the metadata alongside on a **tree file** with support values in phylip format (e.g., `RAxML_bipartitions.result.phy`).

 The **output** is a pdf file.
 For the purposes of this manuscript, the output PDF was opened in Adobe Illustrator CC 2014 and manually edited for publication.
 Mistakes were corrected manually.
 Information based on sporocarps was added to the figure manually in Illustrator.
+Please refer to Figure 2 in the manuscript for the most up-to-date metadata information.

 ## 05-phylo-diversity